SLAs

 When a business contract to deliver an IT service is made with a customer, the business process owner brings the requirements of the contract to the IT department.
 Developers and schedulers work together to analyze the processing steps needed to deliver the service.
 They translate those steps into jobs in a workflow or batch on the appropriate automation scheduler.
 With that you have a way to deliver the service.

-When you bring that process into AAI as a jobstream, an SLA deadline is always part of the jobstream definition, defined by the Late Criterion settings of the jobstream.
+When you bring that process into AAI as a jobstream, an SLA deadline is always part of the jobstream definition.
 With that, AAI adds the capability to measure and track the performance of that process.
-More than that, in AAI you can increase your rate of fulfillment for the SLA.
+More than that, in AAI you can increase your rate of fulfillment for each of the SLAs.

 External versus Internal SLAs